 RATE: When the toggle switch is set to the left, the MOD knob controls the Rate of the glitch.
 So as you turn the knob to the right the glitch will jump faster between intervals.

 DEPTH: Set the toggle switch to the center position to assign DEPTH to the MOD knob.
-If you turn the knob all the way to the left, the glitch effect will remain at the original pitch–kind of like a delay or looper pedal.
-As you turn the knob to 12 o'clock the glitch loop will start to jump to intervals above the the root note.
-As you turn the knob to the right of 12 o'clock, the glitch will start also start to jump to intervals below the root note.
+If you turn the knob all the way to the left, the glitch effect will remain at the original pitch, similar to a delay or looper pedal.
+As you turn the knob to 12 o'clock the glitch loop will add intervals above the the root note.
+As you turn the knob to the right of 12 o'clock, the glitch loop adds intervals below the root note.

 SHAPE: When the toggle switch is set to the right most position, the MOD knob controls the different glitch interval patterns.
 This is not a continuous controller, rather it will jump to the different interval patterns at different positions on the knob.
-Below is a list of interval patterns.
+Below is a list of the available interval patterns and their position on the knob.

 POSITION 1: (All the way to the left on the knob) - Octaves